riverans/activitystreams/README.md

 ## Introduction

-This document is aimed at a high level understanding how the Activity Stream works with Neo4j.
-We have defined a broad structure that to talk to the database.
+This document provides a high level understanding of how the Activity Stream works with Neo4j and the broad structure we have defined for interacting with the database.